-PUAD 432.
-Conducting the People's Business Ethically.
-3 Hours AE51 / S.
+PUAD 432 Conducting the People's Business Ethically

 Addresses the moral challenges facing leaders in the public and nonprofit sectors.
 Examines the values and virtues important to sustained ethical leadership, as well as strategies to build strong institutional cultures and support ethical practices in institutions.
 Considers moral and political theory by focusing on contemporary cases and issues.
 Students learn how to identify moral issues in public life and public management.
 There is a special focus on the integration of moral concerns into public discussion in a manner that contributes to good policy and does not polarize issues.
 This course considers moral and political theory by focusing on contemporary cases and issues.
-Prerequisite: PUAD 330 or PUAD 331.
-LEC.

 The undergraduate major in public administration offers students the necessary knowledge and skills for planning, implementing, and evaluating public programs.
 Students learn to think critically and analytically about public policy and will also acquire skills that make them more effective citizens in their own communities.
 Students can complete an internship for credit towards their degree.
-Examples of past internship placements include: Johnson County, Kauffman Center, Harvesters, Golf Course Superintendents Association of America, City of Roeland Park, YMCA, Governor’s Internship Program, Youth Volunteer Corps of Kansas City, America Reads and Army Corps of Engineers.
+Past internship placements include: Johnson County, Kauffman Center, Harvesters, Golf Course Superintendents Association of America, City of Roeland Park, YMCA, Governor’s Internship Program, Youth Volunteer Corps of Kansas City, America Reads and Army Corps of Engineers.

-...Scandal POLS 674 Ethics in International Relations PUAD 432 Conducting the People's Business Ethically...
+...POLS 674 Global Justice and Foreign Policy PUAD 432 Conducting the People's Business Ethically...